Symptoms of Haglund’s Deformity (Pump Bump)

 The principle symptom of Haglund’s deformity is the development of a painful bump at the back of the heel and possibly, blisters.

 The most common cause is wearing tight shoes, such as women’s pumps or sling back shoes, giving it the colloquial name, ‘pump bump’.
-The continuous pressure and inflammation of the shoes irritates the soft tissue around the Achilles tendon insertion and can lead to further complications such as Bursitis.

 The following conditions may contribute to the development of Haglund’s deformity: